yanmn/yanmn.github.io/_pages/cv.md

 <!-- * 2014.07 5.11d / 7a -->
 <!-- * 2017.05 5.12d / 7c -->
 * *2014.08* Yangshuo, Guilin, China.
 (1 month)
-  * Happy new year, 5.10b, 13m, 6 pitchs. — sent with Andrew.
-(Follow)
+  * Happy new year, 5.10b, 121m, 6 pitchs. — sent with Jun Li.
-  * Grandfathered In, 5.10d, 6 pitchs. — sent with Jun Li.
+  * Grandfathered In, 5.10d, 138m, 6 pitchs. — sent with Andrew.
 * *2017.05* Shigu, Lijiang, Yunnan, China.
 (1 month)
   * 5.12a/7a+, Under the Dome, flash.  — sent with Jiayao Wei.
 * *2017.06* Yangshuo, Guilin, China.
 (1 month)